programming-hero-web-course-4/b10a8-gadget-heaven-Chitra35006/README.md

  # Project Name: Gadget Heaven
 ## :::Description:::
-This project is Gadget Haven – a cutting-edge online store for all your gadget needs!
+This project is Gadget Heaven – a cutting-edge online store for all your gadget needs!
 Built with React, this single-page application offers an intuitive and dynamic interface, ensuring users enjoy a smooth and engaging shopping journey.
 From browsing to purchasing, the platform is crafted to deliver convenience and excitement for gadget enthusiasts everywhere.

 ## :::Project Features:::
 1. **User Friendly Interactivity**